 Fraudsters may create multiple online betting IDs or user accounts with fake credentials to perform fraudulent transactions.
 Here’s a quick example: One account may be positioned to win, while enabling the others to lose intentionally.
 If there’s no way to verify the sports bet account online, it’s likely the criminals will get away with it.

 3. Money Laundering

-Online gambling is vulnerable to becoming a safe haven for money laundering.
+Online gambling is becoming a safe haven for money laundering.
 Reports cite nearly $1.6 billion (and more) of criminal proceedings are converted into legal untraceable income every year via money laundering.
 With stricter regulations coming into effect, online gambling platforms have to mitigate this risk.

 4. Underage usage

 While there are regulations that prevent underage users from gambling, betting platforms need to have a secure online age verification tool in place to verify the user’s age remotely.
 This can also be useful when you wish to verify a sports bet account.
 In addition, online gambling blogs can also educate users on underage use and other illegal activities.

 Why does identity verification matter?

 Identity verification is often viewed as an unnecessary hurdle in the industry.
 It is true that adding any additional steps to your onboarding flow is likely to impact conversion, but with a mindful and adaptable verification partner, the increased probability for beating bad actors outweighs any potential downside.

 Moreover, with growing regulatory pressure and public attention, user identification is becoming crucial for managing a sustainable business in the online gambling space.
 We put together this small guide of regulations guiding user verification in the online gambling and sports betting industry and what to look for in a provider.